VisionFlow/visionflow.github.io/_pages/about.md

 News
 ======
+[[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on the UDA model robustness has been accpeted to AAAI 2023.
 [[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on automatic intermediate image generation for HDR image has been accpeted to IEEE TNNLS 2021.
 [[Code]](https://github.com/bigmms/prior_guided_network_hdr) Tensorflow implementation for the prior-guided image fusion network.
 [[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on prior-guided image fusion network has been accpeted to ICME 2020.